tiny poems by Grant Hackett

 where he might have lived. ages of dust fly from his hands.

-dew upon a faultless mountain.
+dew falls upon a faultless mountain.

-loving each moonrise does not redeem life.
+loving each moonrise did not redeem life.

 nor fishing a river after rain.

-there's an empty moment banging against the wall.
+always an empty moment banging against the wall.

 beyond an open gate, hanging chimes.